Importance May not be what You think: The Important Man Who Discovered Something More Important

 For the Kindle Edition, go here: https://www.amazon.com/Beggars-Bread-Bo-Jackson-ebook/dp/B01K5Z0NLA/ref=sr_1_2?ie=UTF8&qid=1473336800&sr=8-2&keywords=Beggar%27s+Bread

-Will There Be Criminals in the Kingdom?
+Will There Be Criminals in the Kingdom of Heaven?

 Jesus of Nazareth was crucified between two criminals.
 They were two different men with different attitudes, and two different outcomes.
 Their story, however, leads me to one conclusion.
 Someday, there will be Criminals in the Kingdom of God.